tebelorg/RPA-Python/README.md

 # License
 RPA for Python is open-source software released under Apache 2.0 license

-# One Last Thing..
-Mindly
+# One Last Thing.. `Mindly`
 I rarely make product recommendations, other than the [amazing OpenRPA software](https://github.com/open-rpa/openrpa), and the open-source RPA tools I personally worked on.
-I'd like to recommend [Mindly mindmapping app](https://www.mindlyapp.com) available on mobile and macOS.
+I'd like to recommend [Mindly mindmapping app](https://www.mindlyapp.com) available on phone and macOS.

 A mindmap is an intuitive way to store, organise and retrieve info, as it mimics how the mind works - relationships between different concepts and memories.
 It's perfect to make productive use of time pockets on the go.